|

 The

-Chincoteague Wild Pony Swim will
+Chincoteague Wild Pony Swim & Auction will be

-exact time is not mentioned until the day prior to the event (due
+exact time is not mentioned until the day prior to the event (due to

-to tidal conditions).
+tidal conditions).

 During the pony swim,

-are located.
-There are no restrooms close
+the restrooms are located.
+There are no restrooms

-to the swim since it is a tidal marsh.
+close to the swim since it is a tidal marsh.

 Join the

-daily pony watching cruises with Assateague
+daily pony watching cruise & kayaking with Assateague

 along Assateague Island where you can see various herds of wild